FedusAxioma/parts-dashboard/README.md

 - Implement bottom dots to open modal to visualize all controls for a given Feature
 - Add more tests
 - Use enums for Status
+- Add debounce on window resize listener so controls limit are not re-calculated very often

 ## Available Scripts